 If you are reading this article, chances are you’re considering solar for your home and are trying to understand how changes to net metering will impact your solar savings.
-While Net Metering 2.0 is different than Net Metering 1.0, for Lancaster Palmdale AV homeowners, installing solar panels still makes total sense given our hot summer weather and ample sunlight.
+While Net Metering 2.0 is different than Net Metering 1.0, installing solar panels still makes financial sense given California's hot summer weather and ample sunlight.

 What is net metering?

 Net metering is a system that allows solar customers (as well as users of other renewable energy systems like wind turbines, etc) to receive credits on their electric bill for any excess electricity their solar systems produce.
 These energy credits can be applied to offset electricity purchased from SCE at night or on cloudy/rainy days.
 Excess summer production can be applied to winter consumption when the solar panels will be less efficient due to the shorter days.
 This arrangement is what makes solar panels economically feasible for high desert homeowners without the use of expensive energy storage systems such as batteries.

 How is net metering 2.0 different from net metering 1.0 for SCE customers?

 Net Metering 1.0 was straightforward.
 For every excess kilowatt hour your solar panels produced, you received a kWh credit on your electric bill.
 It was a straight 1-for-1 exchange.
 The good news is that Net Metering 2.0 keeps solar economical by preserving credits at the retail rate.
 The primary difference here is that under the old plan, you got a kWh for each extra you fed back to the grid while under the new plan, you are credited at the retail rate at the time you generated the credit (more on this later).